magomimmo/modern-cljs/doc/tutorial-14.md

   (not-found "Page non found"))
 ```

-which explains us why we received the `Page not found` page: our server
+It explains why we received the `Page not found` page: we did not
-does not know anything about the `localhost:3000/shopping` URI requested
+define any route for the `localhost:3000/shopping` URI requested by
-by the `Calculate` button.
+the `Calculate` button.

-Furthermore, by setting the `method` attribute of the `form` to `POST`
+By setting the `method` attribute of the `shoppingForm` to `POST` and
-and the `type` attribute of the `calc` input to `submit`, we are asking
+the `type` attribute of its `calc` input field to `submit`, we are
-the browser to send a POST request with the `localhost:3000/shopping`
+asking the browser to send a POST request with the
-URI whenever the user clicks the Calculate button.
+`localhost:3000/shopping` URI whenever the user clicks the Calculate
+button and this URI does not exist.

 ### A kind of TDD

-By modifying the `shopping.html` file and disabling the JavaScript from
+By modifying the `shopping.html` file and disabling the JavaScript
-the browser, we have just exercized a kind of TDD (Test Driver
+from the browser, we have just exercized a kind of TDD (Test Driven
-Development).
+Development) simulation.

-The first step is now to fix the failure we just met by adding a
-fictional route to the [compojure][7] `defroutes` macro.
+To fix the failure we just met, we need to add a fictional route to

-Open the `src/clj/modern_cljs/core.clj` file and add the "/shopping"
+the `defroutes` macro call.
+Open the `src/clj/modern_cljs/core.clj`
-POST route as follows.
+file and add the "/shopping" POST route as follows.

 ```clojure
 (defroutes app-routes